 The aging house was purchased by the newly formed Whitman County Historical Society in 1973 for $13,900 - a sum financed through donations and loans.
 A series of grants and much volunteer help allowed restoration to begin.
 Work has been done inside to restore it to an appropriate Victorian decor, update the electrical system, remove/rebuild the porch and chimneys, repaint the exterior and many other tasks.
 The roof, which was also in very bad condition, was completely replaced with cedar shakes like the original.
 With the new paint, various architectural features stand out, in particular the quoins on the corners of the house.

-The Perkins House is also available for small weddings, bridal showers, anniversary parties, and other events in keeping with the Victorian atmosphere of the home.
+The Perkins House is available for meetings, small weddings, bridal showers, anniversary parties, and other events.
 A modest cleaning fee is charged for use of the house.